abhii718/Javascript-2/README.md

 };
 ```

-## Declaring Functions in JavaScript and Different Ways to Define a Function
+## Different Ways to Define a Function

 #### Example